circobit/trivia-api/README.md

 ## 🔧 Current Status

 The backend currently runs locally using Flask’s development server and connects to a PostgreSQL instance.
+It has been fully upgraded and tested with **Python 3.12.12**, achieving **97% code coverage** with all tests passing.

-It includes a complete test suite validating CRUD, search, and quiz endpoints.
+The project currently validates CRUD, search, and quiz endpoints through automated unit tests.
 Future improvements will focus on applying DevOps and SRE best practices to make the service production-ready.

 ## 🗺️ Roadmap

-- [ ] Upgrade and test the project with Python 3.12
+- [x] Upgrade and test the project with Python 3.12
 - [ ] Replace hardcoded database credentials with environment variables
 - [ ] Add Dockerfile and docker-compose configuration
 - [ ] Introduce `/healthz` and `/readyz` endpoints